The Master and Margarita: History

 A censored version, with about 12 percent of the text removed and more changed, was first published in Moskva magazine (no. 11, 1966 and no. 1, 1967).
 A manuscript was smuggled out of the Soviet Union to Paris, where the YMCA Press, celebrated for publishing the banned work of Aleksandr Solzhenitsyn, published the first book edition in 1967.
-The text, as published in the magazine Moskva in 1968, was swiftly translated into Estonian, remaining for decades the only printed edition of the novel in book form in the Soviet Union.
+The text, as published in the magazine Moskva, was swiftly translated into Estonian and printed in 1967 by the company Eesti Raamat.
+This version included many scenes and themes that had previously been censored—for example, Bulgakov's commentary on Soviet moral and governmental corruption.
+The Italian publisher Einaudi published the book in Russian in 1967 as well.
+For decades this remained the only printed edition of the novel in book form available in the Soviet Union.
 The original text of all the omitted and changed parts, with indications of the places of modification, was printed and distributed by hand in the Soviet Union (in the dissident practice known as samizdat).
-In 1969, the publisher Posev (Frankfurt) printed a version produced with the aid of these inserts.
+In 1969, the publisher Posev printed a version produced with the aid of these inserts.

-In the Soviet Union, the novel was first published in book form in Estonian in 1968 with some passages edited out.
 The first complete version, prepared by Anna Sahakyants, was published in Russian by Khudozhestvennaya Literatura in 1973.
 This was based on Bulgakov's last 1940 version, as proofread by the publisher.
 This version remained the canonical edition until 1989.
+It is unknown how much of this version was influenced by Elena Shilovskaya, Bulgakov's third and final wife, as she had been in possession of the remaining manuscript notes.
+Due to the high quantity of manuscripts and drafts, it is near impossible to state which, if any, version of the novel is truly canonical.
 The last version, based on all available manuscripts, was prepared by Lidiya Yanovskaya.

 Plot

 The novel has two settings.
 The first is Moscow during the 1930s, where Satan appears at Patriarch's Ponds as Professor Woland.
 He is accompanied by Koroviev, a grotesquely dressed valet; Behemoth, a black cat; Azazello, a hitman; and Hella, a female vampire.
-They target the literary elite and Massolit, their trade union, whose headquarters is Griboyedov House.
+They target the literary elite and their trade union: Massolit, whose headquarters is Griboyedov House.
 Massolit consists of corrupt social climbers: bureaucrats, profiteers, and cynics.
-The second setting is the Jerusalem of Pontius Pilate: Pilate's trial of Yeshua Ha-Notsri (Jesus of Nazareth), his recognition of an affinity with (and spiritual need for) Yeshua, and his reluctant acquiescence to Yeshua's execution.
+The second setting is the Jerusalem of Pontius Pilate: Pilate's trial of Yeshua Ha-Notsri, his recognition of an affinity with (and spiritual need for) Yeshua, and his reluctant acquiescence to Yeshua's execution.
+The Jerusalem plot of the novel is later revealed to be the novel written by the Master.